kincl/openshift-hpc-batch-demo/README.md

+This demo has been updated and moved to https://github.com/naps-product-sa/openshift-batch

 # HPC Batch on OpenShift Demo

 This work is part of a survey of some of the options for running HPC batch